UK’s housing market remains subdued, amidst uncertainty surrounding Brexit

 A reform of the planning system, relying on local initiatives, is under way to speed the system up and expand the housing supply.
 However, the government’s budget constraints are putting all this under threat.

 The government is targeting around 240,000 new dwellings annually until 2020.
 However, the target seems unrealistic, since output over the past 20 years has been around 150,000 dwellings annually.

 Raising housing supply and other reforms

-To address the country´s housing supply shortage, the government spelt out several plans to boost supply and other reforms in the housing market in a housing white paper published in February 2017.
-Some measures include:
+To address supply shortages, the government spelt out housing market reforms in a housing white paper published in February 2017.
+Measures include:

-- Councils to be required to make up-to-date plans to meet housing demand;
+- Councils will be required to make up-to-date plans to meet housing demand;

 - The maximum time between planning permission and the start of building construction is to be lowered from three to two years;